 We research, purchase, and test everything that we review.
 We buy each model at retail price and never accept manufacturer samples.
 We ran load after load with these pods using the same type of dishes and grease.
 Outside of more controlled experiments, we also gave some to friends and family, solicited feedback, and reviewed manufacturer specs, diving deep into the ingredient lists.

 Lead tester Ben Applebaum-Bauch has been reviewing products with GearLab for over five years.
 In that time, he has done hands-on testing of hundreds of products, including other cleaning products like mouthwash and toothbrush heads, as well as kitchen items.
+A background in social sciences from Boston University has helped Ben approach testing with a practical, user-focused philosophy ideal for consumer items like dishwasher pods.
 Having spent a fair amount of time in commercial kitchens and dish rooms, he is no stranger to powerful detergents and dish cleaners.

 Analysis and Test Results